 In addition, as part of the prize offerings, three team members from each of the three finalist teams will receive travel support and complimentary non-author conference registration.
 (This will be a total of 9 student non-author complimentary registrations, which should be budgeted by the conference.)
 All team members are invited to attend the conference, but only up to three are provided complimentary registrations and travel support.
 All team members who attend the conference are also invited to join the SPS Student Job Fair and Conference Banquet so they can meet and talk to SPS leaders and global experts.
-It is made clear to the team that the Student Job Fair and Conference Banquet are based on availability and capacity it limited.
-If capacity allows, attendance to these events would be given as complimentary by the conference organizers and included within the conference's budget.
+It is made clear to the team that the Student Job Fair and Conference Banquet so these events would be given as complimentary by the conference organizers and included within the conference's budget.